Is Claude or ChatGPT Better for Lawyers? (The Answer Will Worry You)

 The "Shadow AI" Risk in Your Firm

-While your partners are debating which enterprise licence to buy, your junior associates are already using AI.
-And they aren't waiting for IT approval.
+While partners debate which enterprise licence to buy, junior associates are already using AI.
+And they aren’t waiting for IT approval.

-They are using personal accounts on their phones or browser tabs to "just quickly summarise" a case file or "polish" a sensitive email.
-This is Shadow AI, uncontrolled, unmonitored AI usage that bypasses your security protocols.
+They use personal accounts in a browser tab or on their phone to “quickly summarise” a case file or “polish” a sensitive email.
+This is Shadow AI: uncontrolled, unmonitored usage that bypasses your security protocols.

-When a solicitor pastes client details into a public AI model to save time, where does that data go?
-Who owns the output?
-If the AI hallucinates a case citation (which they do, frequently), who is liable?
+When a solicitor pastes client details into a public AI tool to save time, where does that data go?
+Who can access it?
+If the AI hallucinates a case citation (and it will), who is liable?

 It's Not About the Chatbot, It's About the Data Layer

-The biggest mistake firms make is treating AI as a magic box.
-They think, "If we buy the best tool, we get the best results."
+The biggest mistake firms make is treating AI as a magic box: “If we buy the best tool, we get the best results.”

 The Liability Trap: Who Blames the AI?

-Let’s look at the consequences.
-When, not if, an AI tool misses a critical clause or invents a precedent, who is responsible?
+When (not if) an AI tool misses a critical clause or invents a precedent, who is responsible?
 Your board?
 Your IT director?
-The software vendor?
+The vendor?

 No. It’s the solicitor on the file.

-3. Usage is transparent: You know exactly which tools are being used, by whom, and for what purpose.
+- Usage is transparent: you know which tools are used, by whom, and for what purpose

 Conclusion